 What to Expect

 There are a wide array of treatment options for periodontal disease to help ensure that each patient receives the proper care.
-One of the more common forms of treatment used is a non-surgical procedure known as scaling and root planning.
-Scaling removes tarter and plaque from the area below the gum line while root planning creates a smoother root and gum surface.
+One of the more common forms of treatment used is a non-surgical procedure known as scaling and root planing.
+Scaling removes tarter and plaque from the area below the gum line while root planing creates a smoother root and gum surface.
 Antibiotics may also be used to help alleviate pain and inflammation.
 Surgical procedures for more severe forms of periodontal disease include: gum graft surgery, laser gum surgery, regenerative procedures, and pocket reduction procedures.

 It is important to maintain healthy dental care practices to help prevent periodontal disease.
 This means creating or continuing a good oral hygiene routine as well as implementing suggestions given by the dentist.
-The dentist may suggest scheduling routine, annual check-ups and examinations as well as bi-annual cleanings.
+The dentist may suggest scheduling routine, annual check-ups and examinations, as well as bi-annual cleanings.
 Patients should also implement common oral care practices into their routines such as flossing, brushing twice a day, and using mouthwash.

 The cost of the periodontal examination is included in the cost of the patient’s annual dental exam.
 The cost for treating gum disease will vary based on the severity of the disease and the treatment used.
-Patients can discuss treatment options during their consultation to receive information on costs.
+Patients can discuss treatment options during their consultation to receive information on costs

 Plan Your ProcedureEmail Us